kubedb/docs/docs/guides/mariadb/migration/databaseMigration.md

 Here,

 **`spec.source` / `spec.target` — connectionInfo:**
-- `appBinding.name` / `appBinding.namespace` — references the `AppBinding` for the source or target MySQL instance.
+- `appBinding.name` / `appBinding.namespace` — references the `AppBinding` for the source or target MariaDB instance.
 - `dbName` — the internal database used as the initial connection entry point.
-- `maxConnections` — limits the number of concurrent connections the migrator opens to this MySQL instance.
+- `maxConnections` — limits the number of concurrent connections the migrator opens to this MariaDB instance.

 **`spec.source.schema` — schema migration phase:**
 - `enabled: true` — enables the schema migration phase.
 - `database` — list of databases to include; empty means all databases.
-- `excludeDatabase` — list of databases to exclude from schema migration.
+- `excludeDatabase` — list of databases to exclude from migration.

 **`spec.source.snapshot` — bulk snapshot phase:**
 - `enabled: true` — enables the initial bulk snapshot phase.